The town and to the south, down-valley, is in Uvalde County,

 butterfly izzat pic at Lost Maples, the Many-banded Daggerwing.

-The 140 does NOT count the 9 hypothetical records (or 8 forms).
+The 140 does NOT count the 9 hypothetical records (or 8 forms -

-right on the cusp of detecting 150 species in a 4 mile circle
+150 species in a 4 mile circle around Utopia.

 Discussion